RobertAhlin/coworking-booking/README.md

 A backend API for managing workspace and conference room bookings in a coworking space.
 Built with **TypeScript, Node.js, Express, Prisma, and PostgreSQL**, running on **Docker** while developing locally.
 The deployed version uses PostgreSQL on Supabase.

+Note!
+The database in Supabase and the caching function with Redis has stopped working because of using free versions with policies that they become disabled or removed when inactive for a week.

 ## Features
 - User authentication
 - Workspace & conference room management